odin-lang/odin-lang.org/content/docs/overview.md

 #### Union tags

-The `#no_nil` tag can be applied to the union type to state that it does not have a `nil` value, and the first variant is its default type:
+Applying the `#no_nil` tag to a union type states it does not have a `nil` value.
+Unions with `#no_nil` must have at least two variants and the first variant is its default type:

 ```odin
 Value :: union #no_nil {bool, string}